1. The Science Museum

 - WonderLab (where you can immerse yourself in a spectacular interactive gallery),

 - Who am I? (a fun interactive gallery that looks at the brain and genetics), and

-Medicine: The Wellcome Galleries featuring three thousand objects and covering an area equivalent to 1,500 hospital beds, Medicine: The Wellcome Galleries is the magnificent new home for the most significant medical collections in the world.
+Medicine: The Wellcome Galleries features three thousand objects and covers an area equivalent to 1,500 hospital beds, Medicine: The Wellcome Galleries is the magnificent new home for the most significant medical collections in the world.

 Showcasing extraordinary medical artefacts from the collections of Henry Wellcome and the Science Museum Group, including the world’s first MRI scanner, Fleming’s penicillin mould, a professional pianist’s prosthetic arm and even robotic surgery equipment, the galleries explore our relationship with medicine and health through more than 500 years of history.

-The museum is also home to an IMEX cinema, several simulators and high quality temporary exhibitions (currently 'Mission to Mercury' and 'Superbugs: the Fight for Our Lives').
+The museum is also home to an IMEX cinema, several simulators and high quality temporary exhibitions (currently 'Mission to Mercury' and 'Stephen Hawking At Work').

 Toddlers and children under six will have fun exploring The Garden, a small soft-play area found in the museum's basement.

-Amenities include a large shop selling science-inspired souvenirs and gadgets, four cafes and the Deep Blue Diner (a waiter-service family restaurant).
+Amenities include a large shop selling science-inspired souvenirs and gadgets, two cafes, a shake bar and a diner (a waiter-service family restaurant).